For Health Providers

 * Measures the body's response to HIV through the detection of antibodies (3rd generation test)

 ** Measures any HIV proteins in the body as well as antibodies (4th generation test)

 The HIV Window Period Table of Probabilities tool was developed to help clinicians doing HIV pre-test discussion with individuals who may have been exposed to HIV.

 Diagnosing HIV as soon as possible after infection means individuals can be advised on how to prevent transmission when their viral load is high.
-However, some clinicians may choose to wait three months after a possible exposure to HIV, by which time the chance of a false negative result is less than 1%.
+However, depending on the time and nature of an exposure, as well as the timing of previous test results, some clinicians may suggest waiting three months to test for HIV.
+After this time, the chance of a false negative result is less than 1%.

 The tool should be used when an individual can give an approximate date of when they were potentially exposed to HIV.
-It is not useful for people who have condomless sex or regularly engage in other activities that have a higher chance of HIV transmission.
+It is less useful for people who do not know when a possible exposure may have occurred.

 More information can be found about the development of the tool here.Read Less ⌃

 Point of Care (3rd generation) and 4th generation HIV tests

 Most HIV testing in British Columbia starts with a 4th generation test that looks for both HIV antibodies and p 24 antigens (HIV proteins) in the blood.
 If this test is reactive (positive), additional confirmatory testing is done.Read More ⌄